iainelder/aws-boto-collator-client/README.md

 I don't use this library any more because it doesn't work with type hints and I don't see any easy way to make it so.

-Instead I replicate its functionality where I would use it with a list comprehension.
-Here's an example using the Security Hub DescribeStandards API.
+Instead I use code like the following example that collates API pages with a typed result.
+Mypy infers the result of the below to be `List[StandardTypeDef]`.

 ```python
 sh = session.client("securityhub")